Alice Springs, NT

 - WETT Program research based Yuendemu, Nyirripi, Lajamanu, Willowra

-- Local Descision Making Monitoring and Evaluation – Stage 1 and Stage 2, with CDU.
+- Ground Up Local Descision Making Monitoring and Evaluation, with CDU.

-In 2002, I was employed as a Senior research Assistant with the University of Queensland when I was working on the Aboriginal Empowerment Program.
+In 2002, I was employed as a Senior Research Assistant with the University of Queensland when I was working on the Aboriginal Empowerment Program.
+Most recently I have been working with researchers from the Northern Institute, Charles Darwin University on a project monitoring and evaluating the NTG Local Decision Making Policy (2021-22) and the Review of Secondary Education (2023)

 - Rees, S., Tsey, K., Every, A., Williams, E., Cadet-James, Y., & Whiteside, M. (2004).
 Empowerment and human rights in addressing violence and improving health in Australian Indigenous communities.
 Published in Health and Human Rights, for the President and Fellows of Harvard College on behalf of Harvard School of Public Health, 94-113.